SailNav. Search

 I (India) I (India): I am altering my course to port.

 J (Juliet) J (Juliet): I am on fire and have dangerous cargo on board: keep well clear of me.
+(Commonly used for drifting).

 K (Kilo) K (Kilo): I wish to communicate with you.